normai/QueryPony/README.md

 Norbert

 BTW.
-What I find much more fascinating than the above described cruelsome GUI, and what is the reason, that I haven't already thrown it into the trash can, is the following.
+What I find much more fascinating than above described cruelsome GUI, and what is the reason, that I haven't thrown it into the trash can yet, is the following.

-The interesting part is not the above described cruelsome GUI, but the engine with it's database agnostic API for any .NET program.
+It is the engine with it's database agnostic API for any other .NET program.

-If the customer for my (or your) new business application is asking 'Which database does that application need?', the answer is __'Just any'__.
+If the customer for my (or your) new business application is asking 'Which database does that application need?', the answer is perplexing: __'Just any'__.

 *2018-August-19*